Feasibility Report

 The critical threshold in Los Angeles is the 50% rule: if the cost of the renovation exceeds 50% of the replacement cost of the existing structure, the project triggers a substantial remodel classification that requires bringing the entire structure up to current code.
 This includes seismic upgrades, energy code compliance, accessibility requirements, and fire and life safety systems.
 On a property where the existing structure was built to 1960s or 1970s standards, the cost of code-required upgrades can push a renovation into teardown territory.

 Pre-renovation feasibility should include invasive testing at critical locations: core samples of the foundation to assess condition and reinforcement, selective demolition to expose framing connections and identify concealed damage, plumbing scope (camera inspection of drain lines, pressure testing of supply lines), and electrical assessment (panel capacity, conductor condition, grounding).
 These investigations don't eliminate uncertainty, but they significantly reduce it.
-The cost of invasive testing - typically $10,000 to $20,000 depending on scope - is a fraction of the cost of discovering the problems during construction.
+Invasive testing typically costs $10,000 to $20,000 depending on scope, and the findings directly inform the renovation budget and scope decisions.

-On hillside properties, renovation feasibility must also evaluate the condition of existing retaining walls, the adequacy of the drainage system, and whether the existing foundation meets current seismic requirements.
+On hillside properties, renovation feasibility must also evaluate the condition of existing retaining walls, the adequacy of the drainage system, and whether the existing foundation meets current seismic and structural requirements.

 Already in Design - The Budget Doesn't Work

-This is the most painful entry point, and it's more common than it should be.
+This is a common entry point.
 An owner has spent 6 to 18 months in design with an architect.
 They've invested $150,000 to $300,000 in architectural fees, structural engineering, civil engineering, and other consultants.
-The design is beautiful.
-The plans are at Design Development or early Construction Documents.
-And then they get a cost estimate - either from a general contractor bidding the project or from a cost estimator - and the number is 30% to 50% higher than what they expected.
+The design is at Design Development or early Construction Documents.
+And then they get a cost estimate, either from a general contractor bidding the project or from a cost estimator, and the number is 30% to 50% higher than what they expected.

 Family Office and Investment Evaluation